ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

 .. _MacLinuxDetails:

-Additional Details for Building on MacOS or generic Linux
+Additional Details for Building on MacOS or Generic Linux
 -----------------------------------------------------------

 .. note::
     Users who are **not** building the SRW App on MacOS or generic Linux platforms may skip to the :numref:`Section %s <BuildExecutables>` to finish building the SRW App or continue to :numref:`Chapter %s <RunSRW>` to configure and run an experiment.

-The SRW App can be built on MacOS and generic Linux machines, after the HPC-Stack was already installed on these systems.
-The installation for MacOS is architecture-independent, tested for both x86_64 and M1 chips (running natively).
+The SRW App can be built on MacOS and generic Linux machines after the HPC-Stack has been installed on these systems.
+The installation for MacOS is architecture-independent and has been tested using both x86_64 and M1 chips (running natively).
 The following configurations for MacOS have been tested:

    #.
 MacBookPro 2019, 2.4 GHz 8-core Intel Core i9 (x86_64), Monterey Sur 12.1, GNU compiler suite v.11.3.0 (gcc, gfortran, g++); mpich 3.3.2 or openmpi/4.1.2
    #.
 MacBookAir 2020, M1 chip (arm64, running natively), 4+4 cores, Big Sur 11.6.4, GNU compiler suite v.11.3.0 (gcc, gfortran, g++); mpich 3.3.2 or openmpi/4.1.2
    #.
 MacBook Pro 2015, 2.8 GHz Quad-Core Intel Core i7 (x86_64), Catalina OS X 10.15.7, GNU compiler suite v.11.2.0_3 (gcc, gfortran, g++); mpich 3.3.2 or openmpi/4.1.2

 Several Linux builds have been tested on systems with x86_64 architectures.

-The ``./modulefiles/build_<platform>_gnu.lua`` modulefile, where ``<platform>`` is ``macos`` or ``linux``, is written as a LMOD module in Lua language, and could be loaded after the LMOD module environment is initialized.
-This module lists the location of HPC-Stack modules, loads the meta-modules and modules, sets serial and parallel compilers, additional flags, and any environment variables needed for building the SRW App.
-The modulefile needs be modified to include the absolute path to the user's HPC-Stack installation:
+The ``./modulefiles/build_<platform>_gnu.lua`` modulefile (where ``<platform>`` is ``macos`` or ``linux``) is written as a LMOD module in Lua language, and it can be loaded once the LMOD module environment has been initialized (which should have happened even prior to :ref:`installing the HPC Stack <HPCstackInfo>`).
+This module lists the location of the HPC-Stack modules, loads the meta-modules and modules, sets serial and parallel compilers, additional flags, and any environment variables needed for building the SRW App.
+The modulefile must be modified to include the absolute path to the user's HPC-Stack installation:

 .. code-block:: console

    - This path should point to your HPCstack installation directory local HPCstack="/Users/username/hpc-stack/install"

-Linux users need to configure the ``./etc/lmod-setup.sh`` for the ``linux`` case, and set ``BASH_ENV`` variable to point to the Lmod initialization script.
-There is no need to modify this script for the ``macos`` case, when Lmod followed a standard intallation procedure using Homebrew package manager for the MacOS.
-Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App.
+Linux users need to configure the ``./etc/lmod-setup.sh`` for the ``linux`` case, and set the ``BASH_ENV`` variable to point to the Lmod initialization script.
+There is no need to modify this script for the ``macos`` case presuming that Lmod followed a standard installation procedure using the Homebrew package manager for MacOS.

+Next, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App:

 .. code-block:: console